pjakiela/ECON460/readings.md

 # Readings

 The complete reading list is available here.
+All required readings are included in the course reading packet, which is available from the ECON department office.

-For each of the required readings listed below, you should complete the reading response exercise in gradescope by the due date.
-Reading responses are due **before** the class meetings where we discuss each reading.
+For each of the required readings listed below, you should complete the reading response exercise in gradescope **before** the class meeting where we will discuss each reading (reading-specific due dates are listed below).

-# 1. Gender Norms Among Non-Human Primates
+### 1. Gender Norms Among Non-Human Primates

 Reading:  Hrdy, Sarah Blaffer.
-(1981)  The Woman that Never Evolved.
+(1981)  [The Woman that Never Evolved](https://ebookcentral.proquest.com/lib/willm/detail.action?docID=3300544).
 Cambridge:  Harvard University Press.